Jeppe Kofod

-Jeppe Sebastian Kofod (born 14 March 1974) is a Danish politician of the Social Democratic Party who served as Minister of Foreign Affairs of Denmark between 27 June 2019 to 15 December 2022.
+Jeppe Sebastian Kofod (born 14 March 1974) is a former Danish politician of the Social Democratic Party who served as Minister of Foreign Affairs of Denmark between 27 June 2019 to 15 December 2022.

 Kofod previously served as a Member of the European Parliament (MEP) from 2014 to 2019.
-Within the Party of European Socialists group, he led the Social Democrats from Democrats.
-Kofod was a member of Danish Parliament from the Social Democrats from 1998 until 2014.
+Within the Party of European Socialists group, he led the Social Democrats from Denmark.
+Kofod was a member of the Folketing (the Danish Parliament) from the Social Democrats from 1998 until 2014 and again briefly as a substitute member for two months in 2023.

 Education

 From 2006 to 2007 Kofod completed a Master in Public Administration at Harvard University's John F. Kennedy School of Government.

 Political career

 Member of the Danish Parliament, 1998–2014

-Jeppe Kofod was a Member of the Danish Parliament, the Folketing, first elected after the 1998 Danish general election for the constituency of Bornholm.
+Jeppe Kofod was a member of the Danish Parliament, the Folketing, first elected after the 1998 Danish general election for the constituency of Bornholm.
 During his time in the Danish Parliament he served as chairman of the Committee on Foreign Affairs.

-In 2008, Kofod resigned as foreign policy spokesman for the Social Democrats after being found to have had sex with a 15-year-old member of the youth wing of the political party.
-Kofod was 34 years old at the time.
+At Easter in 2008, the then 34-year-old Jeppe Kofod appeared in the media because it emerged that in the evening after giving a lecture for the Social Democratic Youth of Denmark (DSU), he had sex with a 15-year-old girl from DSU.
 Denmark's age of consent is 15.
-He commented at the time that he had shown a 'lack of judgment' in having a 'morally inappropriate relationship'.
-The incident had occurred at an afterparty party during a Social Democratic Youth of Denmark event on 21 March 2008 at the University of Southern Denmark.
+Kofod commented at the time that he had shown a 'lack of judgment' in having a 'morally inappropriate relationship'.

+The episode led, among other things, to Kofod resigning from his committee posts and his post as foreign affairs spokesman for the Social Democrats.
+The chairman of DSU, Jacob Bjerregaard, stated that Kofod had violated DSU's rules and that he was no longer welcome in DSU.